andyli/jQueryExternForHaxe/README.md

 new JQuery("li").hide(); //same as $("li").hide() in JS
 ```

-Static methods of jQuery can be accessed from `JQuery._static` or from `JQueryStatic`.
+Static methods of jQuery can be accessed from `JQuery._static`.

 eg. A ajax example:
 ```